Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: A Multivariate Berry--Esseen-type Bound for the Finite Population Central Limit Theorem

-where $S^2_{z\mid \bs{X}} = \bs{S}_{z, \bs{X}}^\top \bs{S}_{\bs{X}}^{-2} \bs{S}_{\bs{X}, z}$ and $S^2_{\tau\mid \bs{X}} = \bs{S}_{\tau, \bs{X}}^\top \bs{S}_{\bs{X}}^{-2} \bs{S}_{\bs{X}, \tau}$ are the finite population variances of the linear projections of potential outcomes $Y_i(z)$'s and individual effects $\tau_i$'s on the covariates $\bs{X}_i$'s.
+where $S^2_{z\mid \bs{X}} = \bs{S}_{z, \bs{X}} \bs{S}_{\bs{X}}^{-2} \bs{S}_{\bs{X}, z}$ and $S^2_{\tau\mid \bs{X}} = \bs{S}_{\tau, \bs{X}} \bs{S}_{\bs{X}}^{-2} \bs{S}_{\bs{X}, \tau}$ are the finite population variances of the linear projections of potential outcomes $Y_i(z)$'s and individual effects $\tau_i$'s on the covariates $\bs{X}_i$'s.

 Apparently, the above arguments require a fixed number of covariates $K$.
 Moreover, the weak convergence from the joint distribution to the conditional distribution requires that the probability of the conditioning event $\PP(M \leq a)$ has a positive limit, which implies a positive and non-diminishing threshold $a$ for the Mahalanobis distance criterion.
-Otherwise, the original derivation in \cite{LDR18} will involve a ratio between two terms of order $o(1)$, of which the limit is unclear.
+Otherwise, the original derivation in \cite{LDR18} will involve ratios between terms of order $o(1)$, e.g., $\PP\{ \sqrt{n}(\hat{\tau} - \tau) \le c \mid M\le a\} = \PP\{\sqrt{n}(\hat{\tau} - \tau) \le c, M\le a\}/\PP(M\le a)$, of which the limits are unclear.

 From the above discussion, it is obvious that the original form of finite population central limit theorem is not enough for studying the asymptotic property of rerandomization with a diminishing threshold and a diverging number of covariates.
-Furthermore, it lefts the question that whether rerandomization with a diminishing threshold or acceptance probability at a certain rate can lead to difference-in-means estimator with the ideally optimal precision.
+Furthermore, it lefts the question that whether rerandomization with threshold or acceptance probability diminishing at a certain rate can lead to difference-in-means estimator with the ideally optimal precision.
 We will address these concerns in the remaining of the paper.